facebook/react-native-website/docs/the-new-architecture/landing-page.md

 After many years of building with React Native, the team identified a set of limitations that prevented developers from crafting certain experiences with a high polish.
 These limitations were fundamental to the existing design of the framework, so the New Architecture started as an investment in the future of React Native.

-The New Architecture unlocks capabilities and improvements that were not possible in the legacy architecture.
+The New Architecture unlocks capabilities and improvements that were impossible in the legacy architecture.

 ### Synchronous Layout and Effects

 Building adaptive UI experiences often requires measuring the size and position of your views and adjusting layout.

 Today, you would use the [`onLayout`](/docs/view#onlayout) event to get the layout information of a view and make any adjustments.
-However, state updates within the `onLayout` callback may be applied after the previous render is painted.
+However, state updates within the `onLayout` callback may apply after painting the previous render.
 This means that users may see intermediate states or visual jumps between rendering the initial layout and responding to layout measurements.

 With the New Architecture, we can avoid this issue entirely with synchronous access to layout information and properly scheduled updates such that no intermediate state is visible to users.